 “Here’s the thing.
 Who’s usually paying for college?
 The parents.
 So who gets the biggest say in where a kid goes to college?
 That’s right.
 The parents.”

 She went on to explain that her parents could not afford to send her to a private university and that even if they could, they were adamantly against the strict morals of such places.

-“They wanted me to be a woman of the world, but that just wasn’t me.
+“They wanted me to be a woman of the world, but that just isn’t me.
 So here I am, trying to be myself in this place where I do not feel that it is appreciated.
 When I am told I can live in whichever dorm I want, am given vegan options at every meal, and am taught amoral subjects such as math, I feel the the weight of my trial.
 I have drafted a series of demands.
-If the school does not immediately cater to these whims, my friends and I are prepared to sue for damages.”
+If the school does not immediately cater to these, my friends and I are prepared to sue for damages.”